ibowditch/userdocs/_sources/server.md.txt

 <img src="assets/images/act-mid-a.jpg" alt="Member Activity (middle section)" width="1467" class="bg-primary mb-1">

-Member Activity (middle section) (click to enlarge)
+Member Activity sorted on Total  (middle section) (click to enlarge)
 :::

 The criteria are normally specified for an entire year.
-Rather than having all members well below the criteria for the majority of the year, the table calculates progress on a pro-rata basis, eg. if the annual requirements was for 60 hours, anyone below 30 hours at the midpoint of the season point would be coloured either yellow or red.
-Details of this calculation can be seen by clicking the Key button - see {ref}`Member Activity (top section)<act-top>`
+Since the Member Activity report is available to all members throughout the year, rather than having all members shown as well below the criteria for the first part of the year, the table calculates progress on a pro-rata basis.

+Details of this calculation can be seen by clicking the Key button (top left) - see {ref}`Member Activity (top section)<act-top>`

+In the {ref}`example above<act-mid>`, we are 306 days through the year (83.8%), and the annual quota is 60 hours, so the pro-rata quota is 60 x 83% = 50.3 hours.

+Anyone with more than 50.3 hours is coloured white, just less than that is coloured yellow, and further down, red.

 #### At Station